-In this cranberry walnut and spinach salad we use 1/3 cup olive oil and 2 tbsp red wine vinegar.
-1/3 cup equals 5 tablespoons and 1 teaspoon, so it’s slightly more on the vinegar side.
+In this walnut and spinach salad we use ⅓ cup olive oil and 2 tablespoon red wine vinegar. ⅓ cup equals 5 tablespoons and 1 teaspoon, so it’s slightly more on the vinegar side.
 If you prefer to go with less vinegar, start with 1 tablespoon, taste it and proceed to add more.
 Or add more oil.

 Frequently we eat salads where we mix whatever we have handy in the kitchen at the moment and then just add bottled salad dressing.
 We seem to forget how easy it is to mix a great dressing with ingredients that you already keep in your pantry.